 Cabrera isn't the only player to turn the tides on an intentional walk.
 Detroit Tigers legend Ty Cobb once hit a two-run triple during an IBB attempt in 1907.
 In 1908, the Chicago White Sox walked off the Philadelphia Phillies after Freddy Parent hit the errant pitch into play.

-More recently in 2016, New York Yankees catcher Gary Sanchez hit a sacrifice fly on an intentional walk attempt against the Tampa Bay Rays, while he was with the New York Yankees.
+More recently in 2016, Minnesota Twins catcher Gary Sanchez hit a sacrifice fly on an intentional walk attempt against the Tampa Bay Rays, while he was with the New York Yankees.
 We're sure we'll see other young sluggers like Vlad Guerrero Jr of the Blue Jays do something similar in the future.

 With the recent intentional walk rule change in 2017, it appears no one will ever have a chance to do this again.
 According to SABR.org, only five players have ever gotten a hit on one of these pitches.

 Cabrera's career has featured a plethora of incredible highlights, including a World Series title, but this individual moment may be one of his most memorable.
 As he closes in on 500 career home runs, let's remember the time he defied baseball rules with one swing.